 Peppermint is a cooling essential oil that has a great affinity for the respiratory system, where it can promote open airways.
 It also helps decrease muscle, head, and join tension, and can help boost energy throughout the day.
-TIP: Mix peppermint essential oil with distilled water (can also add a tablespoon of aloe vera gel if you’d like) and make a DIY cooling spray to help you beat the heat during hot days.
+TIP: Mix a few drops of peppermint essential oil with distilled water into a spray bottle (you can also add a tablespoon of aloe vera gel if you’d like) and make a DIY cooling spray to help you beat the heat during hot days.

 - Bad breath